dmytri/garden-hotphp/README.md

 ## CLI Example

+### It should

+ - Run a php base cli
+ - Output command line arguments

 ### How

 Create a php cli script that displaces arguments passed from the command line, and a garden custom command to execute it in cluster with garden exec.